Differences between a Dive and a Snorkel Mask

 Finding the best fit is easy.
 Hold it against your face without using the straps and then inhale through your nose.
 If the mask sits tight and does not come off your face then it’s a great fit.

 The last difference is not surprisingly the price point.
-Most regular snorkel masks can be had for under $40 or so.
-This is due to the lower end materials that are used and the overall less sturdy build.
+Most regular snorkel masks, including prescription snorkel goggles, can be had for under $40 or so.
+This is due to the lower-end materials that are used and the overall less sturdy build.